 Expand Product, Solution and Service Offerings Provided to Existing Clients.
-We are focused on expanding the products, solutions and services we provide to our current clients by leveraging our strong relationships, technical capabilities and past performance record, and by offering a wider range of comprehensive products and solutions as we continue to acquire companies with new areas of specialization.
-In regard to new areas of specialization, our recent acquisitions have expanded our product and service offerings to include manufacturing of specialized defense electronics products and integrated technology solutions for satellite communications.
+We are focused on expanding the products, solutions and services we provide to our current clients by leveraging our strong relationships, technical capabilities and past performance record, and by offering a wider range of comprehensive products and solutions as we make select investments in specialized products and solutions we believe can be growth areas for us.
+In regard to new areas of specialization, our recent acquisitions have expanded our product and service offerings to include manufacturing of specialized defense electronics products, integrated technology solutions for satellite communications and specialized unmanned aerial targets and unmanned aerial vehicles.
 We believe our understanding of client missions, processes and needs, in conjunction with our C5ISR offerings, including cybersecurity, cyberwarfare and situational awareness, positions us to capture new work from existing clients.
-Moreover, we believe our strong past performance record positions us to expand the level of services we provide to our clients
+Moreover, we believe our strong past performance record positions us to expand the level of services we provide to our clients.